karenlo08/Electric_Vehicles-in-WA/README.md

 ## Inspiration
 There is 53,818 electric vehicles registered in WA state.
-This exploratory data analysis tries to understand This exploratory data analysis tries to understand E.V costumers and identify potential E.V buyers.
+This exploratory data analysis identifies potential electric vehicles buyers by understanding the electric vehicles market in WA.
 To accomplish this, I needed to understand the EV most populated zip codes with their respective demographic data.
 I focus on household income level and commutes times: Does tend to own an electric car is correlated to how much a household earn and how much a household commute to work?

 ## Technologies and Data Sources